 Compliance is a priority for any law firm and demonstrating your new firm’s ability to meet compliance requirements is a key element of the Solicitors Regulation Authority (SRA) authorisation process.
-At its heart, you need up to date systems and processes that help the firm act properly and manage risk, as explained here by Andy Harris, a partner in the Hazlewoods legal team and Andy Poole, legal sector partner at Armstrong Watson.
-(25 March 2021)
+At its heart, you need up-to-date systems and processes that help the firm act properly and manage risk, as explained here by Andy Harris, a partner in the Hazlewoods legal team and Andy Poole, legal sector partner at Armstrong Watson.
+(Updated 8 March 2023)

 You should take a positive approach to managing compliance rather than treating it as a box-ticking exercise.
 Of course, compliance does involve paperwork, time and costs; but effective compliance is about ensuring clients are treated properly, protecting the reputation of your firm and the profession – all things you should want to do anyway.